I have edited and updated this essay to reflect

 But I had Melody; and I had the Essays.

 I'm alive today only because my partner supports me.
 My works exist only because she's there.
 There is no other reason.
-George W. Bush's recession that crippled the world economy killed my tutoring business, which was never off of life support at any point anyway.
+George W. Bush's recession that crippled the world economy killed my tutoring business, which was never off life support at any point anyway.

 As a man in his mid-fifties, finding work is, to put it mildly, problematic.
 Ageism is everywhere.
-Jobs I apply to never pan out.
+Jobs I apply for never pan out.
 Another lesson has been learned: the world thinks you're worth something only until about age thirty-five (less, I think, if you're a woman).
 After that, you might as well dig a hole and jump in.

 So I write.
 And write.
 And write.
 Four to eight or more hours a day, just like it's my job.
 Because it is.
 It's also my career.
-It's also, and most importantly, my calling.
+It's also, most importantly, my calling.

 To this day I continue to transcribe Montaigne's Essays.
 I usually get around to them twice a year for a couple of months at a time.
 I transcribe one to three paragraphs a day.
 I study how he structures sentences, how he moves from one idea to the next, how he makes a point.
 Most of all, I struggle to learn from his deep and abiding wisdom.
 I'm very glad I chose him to be my namesake.
 My adopted and natural fathers were both very small, nasty, vile men.
 I consider Montaigne my true father.
-It is why, in September this year, I legally changed my name to Montaigne.
+It is why, in September last year, I legally changed my name to Montaigne.

 The Essays became a lifeline, and are still today.
-Truer than everyone who abandoned me during the darkest period of my life, wiser than the lot of them combined and raised to the tenth power, and infinitely more comforting, I can only give thanks that I listened to that inner voice almost twenty years ago.
+Truer than everyone who abandoned me during the darkest period of my life, wiser than the lot of them combined and raised to the tenth power, and infinitely more comforting, I can only give thanks that I listened to that inner voice more than twenty years ago.
 Because of the Essays I haven't conformed.
 I haven't become a slave.
 I haven't stayed silent.
 I haven't acquiesced.
 I haven't accepted.

 In short, I haven't given up.